Does chewing gum break autophagy? What research says

 If your primary reason for fasting is fat loss and staying in ketosis, a small amount of sugar-free gum is unlikely to be enough calories to change your overall metabolic trajectory.
 That’s why many men who combine keto-style eating with fasting get a “usually yes, in moderation” answer.

-If you’re specifically asking “can you chew gum while doing keto and fasting,” focus on two things: the total carbs and calories in the gum you actually use, and whether gum makes you more likely to snack.
+If you’re combining keto with intermittent fasting and wondering whether gum fits, focus on two things: the total carbs and calories in the gum you actually use, and whether gum makes you more likely to snack.
 In real life, the indirect behavior effect often matters more than the trace carbs on paper.

 The caveat is dose and product choice.
 Several pieces of sugar-sweetened gum can exceed a “small” calorie budget quickly, especially if it becomes a daily habit rather than an occasional tool.
 If you notice gum makes you hungrier or leads to more “little bites,” the indirect effect can matter more than the calories on paper.